Xaldew/yasnippet-radical-snippets/README.md

 # Installation

-As this collection has only just been created, for the time being this collection will not available on [MELPA](https://melpa.org/).
+As this collection has only just been created, for the time being this collection is not available on [MELPA](https://melpa.org/).
 In the meantime, you may install it directly from my [personal archive](https://gustafwaldemarson.com/elpa/).
 This can be done by adding the following snippet to your `emacs`.